DevExpress/Blazor/README.md

 # Set Up Your Environment

-1. Install the latest Visual Studio 2019 update.
+1. Install the latest Visual Studio 2019 update with the **ASP.NET and web development** workload.
 2. Ensure that you have the latest .NET Core 3 version (from supported versions listed above) installed.

 # How to Run This Demo Locally